 Administered by FSU Procurement Services, with a mission to serve, support and collaborate with our customers.
 “It is the ultimate goal of the university to have a diverse supplier base that provides the highest quality support services that are consistent with a world-class status the university seeks to achieve.”

 The Tallahassee Chamber’s mission is to be the catalyst for local business growth with the goal of providing a positive return on investment for our members and to retain and expand our local business community.

 The mission of the Jim Moran Institute for Global Entrepreneurship is to cultivate, train and inspire entrepreneurial leaders through world-class executive education, applied training, public recognition and leading-edge research.
 We accomplish this by offering no cost programs that help businesses work “ON” there business and think differently.

-The revolutionary and highly experiential Jim Moran School is dedicated to teaching those who wish to embark on an entrepreneurial journey.
+The revolutionary and highly experiential Jim Moran College is dedicated to teaching those who wish to embark on an entrepreneurial journey.
 Whether you dream of starting a tech company, social enterprise, or apparel boutique, the school will inspire and prepare you with an environment that promotes entrepreneurial thinking, hands-on learning and real-life experience.